de-ravendell/read/read.md

 I sneaked out, along the way through which I again managed to avoid Filch's detections and reached the room, in the gentle dirge sang by the sphere and by the wand.

+My soles whispered like moth wings against the flagstones as I counted the seventh step’s crack and rounded the corner and went by the door hinges that groaned like dying men.

 Surprisingly but not to my surprise, the room appeared in a brand-new appearance.

+In a flicker of blue flame, the scene shifted.
+Moments later, I stood in the study of my ancestral manor.
+Thousands of gilt-edged tomes towered to the vaulted ceiling, glowing like aged honey in the chandelier’s light.
+A half-raven feather was embedded in the oak desk, its curve mirroring our family crest’s "raven clutching moon" motif.
+Beside it, the engraved motto "Le crépuscule est l'aube de la nuit" glimmered faintly, a bittersweet solace to lonely orphans.

+There were a pile of books on the table, with silvery light glowing softly, as if it was waving its hands to me.
+Suddenly, the topmost parchment volume flipped open.

 (not yet finished)